uk-gov-mirror/ministryofjustice.modernisation-platform/architecture-decision-record/007-acm-pca-subordinate-certificate-design.md

 We believe the costs associated with setting up an ACM PCA are as follows:

 1 x private root CA
-1 x private subordinate certificate (live)
+1 x private subordinate CA (live)
-1 x private subordinate certificate (non-live)
+1 x private subordinate CA (non-live)

 We estimate the monthly cost associated with managing an ACM private CA for the modernisation platform to be base on the current pricing model.